Book Now →

 • Premium Grand Final tickets secured

-• Luxury coach with expert AFL commentary
+• Luxury coach with expert AFL commentary on 2026 rule changes

 • Pre-game Grand Final breakfast